SnowdogApps/wombat/README.md

 {
   "collectionName": "collectionName", // required "filter": {
-    "items": ["award", "about", "partner"], // (optional)
+    "items": ["award", "about", "partner"], // (optional) Array of collection items IDs.
+Items order is preserved.
-    "sortBy": "title", // (optional) if defined collection is returned as array "sort": "asc", // (optional) `desc` is default - `sortBy` required to use it "limit": 2 // (optional) - `sortBy` required to use it }
+    "sortBy": "title", // (optional) prop name used for sorting "sort": "asc", // (optional) `desc` is default - `sortBy` required to use it "limit": 2 // (optional) - `sortBy` required to use it }